purepelmen/NativeMonoEmbedded-App/README.md

 * `NativeApp.Desktop` (executable for all Desktop platforms, but currently only Windows and Linux).
 * `NativeApp.Android` (Android application) - Some more code is required to make things work on this platform.

+## Building
+Before you build you must install Mono runtime binaries (it's not included in the repo, would be too big).
+They're typically placed at paths like `thirdparty/Runtime.Mono/gen-windows/`.
+You can of course use your own built runtime, or... better use my simple script `prepare-runtime.py` to easily install and unpack the runtime in the expected format (what the build system recognises).
+It downloads them from NuGet.
+With it you can also learn how exactly and where to put your own runtime binaries.

+Call the script without arguments to show the usage and some additional info.
+Then download the binaries for the desired platforms, here's some examples:
+- `py prepare-runtime.py win-x64` installs the runtime for x64 architecture with the default version (the default is NET 8.0.11).
+- `py prepare-runtime.py linux-x64 9.0.0-preview.7.24405.7` - for Linux x64, with version specified.
+- `py prepare-runtime.py android-arm64` - for Android arm64-v8a architecture.

+Now you can simply build the `NativeApp.Desktop` project.
+You can also do the same pretty simple with `NativeApp.Android`.
+Just make sure that required SDKs are installed.

 ## TODO
 - [x] Add Linux support, and convert the project to a CMake project (don't use MSBuild's .vcxproj).
 > Done, as well as the concept of app containers was introduced.
 Now all desktop platforms are built through a CMake project `NativeApp.Desktop`.
 Also `NativeApp.Shared` appeared and it's supposed to have only fully cross-platform native code.